btholt/intermediate-react-v6/lessons/01-the-first-section/B-my-setup.md

+---
+description: >-
+  Explore Brian Holt's 'Intermediate React v6' course, providing insights on the use of Node.js, preferred development tools like Visual Studio Code, and a balanced perspective on AI integration in coding.
+Learn how these tools and technologies enhance the process of writing efficient React Server Components, as taught for Frontend Masters.
+keywords:
+  - React
+  - Node.js
+  - Visual Studio Code
+  - AI in coding
+  - Brian Holt
+---
 ## Node.js

 You'll need to have a Node.js version installed, and preferably something after v20.16.
 I wrote this course with 22.14 but it should be fairly future-proof.